YuvalSabag/DL_Workshop1/README.md

 ## **Deep Learning Workshop 1: Neural Network Implementation**

-This project is part of a practical deep learning workshop, aimed at building, training, and evaluating neural networks for
+This project is part of a practical deep learning workshop, focusing on the design, training, and evaluation of neural networks for
-**multi-class image classification** tasks.
-The primary goal is to understand the core operations of neural networks,
+**multi-class image classification**.
+The primary goal is to develop a strong understanding of core neural network operations,
 including **forward propagation**, **backpropagation**, and **optimization**, while applying these techniques to real-world datasets.

 The task focuses on classifying bird species into one of **525 categories** using the **BIRDS 525 SPECIES** dataset.
 This project offers hands-on experience with essential deep learning workflows, such as **data preprocessing**, **model architecture design**,
 **K-Fold cross-validation**, and **performance optimization**.

 &nbsp;
 ### **Key Objectives**